-- 1. Proposals for advertisements should be designed to a high standard and meet the following criteria: - a.
-Suitably located, sited and designed having no detrimental impact on public and highway safety or to the amenity of the area; - b.
+Proposals for advertisements should be designed to a high standard and meet the following criteria:

+- a.
+Suitably located, sited and designed having no detrimental impact on public safety or amenity, taking into account cumulative impact; - b.
 Sympathetic to the character and appearance of their location, adjacent buildings and the building on which they are displayed having regard to their size, materials, construction, location and level of illumination; and - c.
-Avoid proliferation or clutter of signage on the building and in the vicinity. - d.
+Avoid proliferation or clutter of signage on the building and in the public realm. - d.
 Not obscure architectural features of a building or extend beyond the edges or the roofline of buildings and respect the building's proportions and symmetry; - e.
-Not create a dominant skyline feature when viewed against the immediate surroundings. - 2.
-Illuminated advertisement and signs should not adversely affect the safety and amenity of the surrounding area. - 3.
-Areas sensitive to impacts on visual amenity, including open space, public squares, key public routes, nature conservation areas, conservation areas or in proximity to listed buildings and other heritage assets will require particularly sensitive treatment and will need to be more carefully sited and designed so they do not have an adverse impact on these. - 4.
-The siting of advertisements hoardings will not normally be acceptable where visible from the M6 motorway or A38 Aston Expressway where they are purposefully designed to be read from the roadway and the attention of drivers is likely to be distracted.
+Not create a dominant skyline feature when viewed against the immediate surroundings; and - f.
+Designed to preserve or enhance the character or appearance of any heritage assets which are affected